 Travelling with Rover is easy when your destination is as pet friendly as Toronto is!
 Canine tourism is on the rise and no one knows this more than the hotels, shops, spas and patios that welcome dogs with open arms.

-1. Book your room in a pup-friendly hotel.
+1. Book your room in a pup-friendly hotel

-2. Hit the parks.
+2. Hit the parks

 But if a long and leisurely walk is Priority 1, head to one of downtown’s top waterfront parks: Cherry Beach Clarke Beach Park.
 Located in the east end, where Cherry Street meets Lake Ontario, the park includes a spacious off-leash dog area with shady trees and lake access.
 (Bring your sneakers: there’s lots of room to roam!)

 PRO TIP: Dogs are welcome on all Toronto Transit Commission (TTC) trains, buses and streetcars during weekends and off-peak hours.

-3. Go on a shopping frenzy.
+3. Go on a shopping frenzy

 Ready for some dog-centric retail therapy?
-Roncesvalles Village’s The Kennel Café carries holistic foods and organic treats for doggie, while The Dog Bowl on Dundas Street West offers a carefully curated collection of healthy treats, nutritional supplements, toys and gear for pampered pooches.
+Roncesvalles Village’s The Kennel Café carries holistic foods and organic treats for doggies, while The Dog Bowl on Dundas Street West offers a carefully curated collection of healthy treats, nutritional supplements, toys and gear for pampered pooches.

-4. Unwind with some spa time.
+4. Unwind with some spa time

 Spaw Boutique takes grooming super seriously, with comprehensive packages plus a host of à la carte services to keep Lola looking lovely.
 Or try Tail Spin Dog Spa, a downtown pooch oasis with a deluxe spa menu.

-5. Enjoy an alfresco meal.
+5. Enjoy an alfresco meal

 They include Sassafraz (Yorkville), The Keating Channel Pub & Grill (near the dog park at Cherry Beach Clarke Beach Park), plus Mildred’s Temple Kitchen and Local Public Eatery (both Liberty Village).

-6. Meet some new friends at pack events.
+6. Meet some new friends at pack events

-- Party 4 Paws Pet Fair & Adoption Day (May 28, 2022) is a family-friendly event with vendors selling treats, toys and gear for dogs (and their cat siblings).
+Toronto’s dog-focused summer event never disappoints.
+Party 4 Paws Pet Fair & Adoption Day (May 27 & May 28, 2023) is a family-friendly event with vendors selling treats, toys and gear for dogs (and their cat siblings).
 It’s held at Trinity Bellwoods Park, a local fave for its fun off-leash area.